spencertipping/xv/README.md

 permissions.
 The remaining page contains the signal handlers and a pointer to the other pages (which always exist in a contiguous region).

+### Runtime performance impact
+Most programs have clearly-separated code and data, so xv's code rewriting won't impose much overhead.
+Instead, performance will be lost during each system call, which for most programs will cause much less overhead than using a FUSE filesystem.

+Additionally, `xv` performs a single-pass transformation of all code when the program starts; for most libc-linked executables, this pass is just a read followed by a few changes to some libc functions.

 ### Issues
 `xv`'s in-place code transformation breaks in some interesting ways when the process maps an executable file in SHARED mode.
 The problem is that we end up